rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==

+= 1.2 =
+* Updated Vimeography's filesystem methods to be compatible with WP Filesystem.
+* Fixed an issue where custom CSS changes could be overwritten on plugin updates.
+* Fixed an issue where Vimeography Activation Keys may not be saved properly.
+* Fixed an issue that prevented some Vimeo thumbnails from displaying in the gallery.
+* Fixed an issue that may have prevented some cache files from being loaded properly.
+* Updated Vimeo errors to be handled more gracefully.
+* Bugsauce no longer needs to be installed as a separate plugin.
+* You can safely remove the Vimeography Bugsauce plugin if you have it installed.
+* Galleries now ignore videos that are still transcoding, processing or uploading.
+* Fixed the gallery creation date formatting in the gallery quickview.
+* Updated gallery message styling to match the new WordPress admin styling.

 = 1.1.9 =
 * Fancybox will now be included in themes outside of the WordPress repository.
 Sorry about that!